OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 * rank analysis? ... ; number of rank inversions, sampling of reasons for them (hard to figure out)
 * paraphyletic taxa in conventional taxonomies

-* skeleton woes: Annelida/Myzostomida, Fungi/Microsporidia
+* barrier woes: Annelida/Myzostomida, Fungi/Microsporidia
 * SILVA 'sample contamination'
 * taxon identity, e.g. Blattodea, Archaea - currently we just use the 'name' even if the name goes through multiple 'taxon concepts'.